ClinicalTrials.Veeva

 Minibody is given through a tube with a needle placed in a vein in the arm.
 This takes 5 to 10 minutes.
 Participants will have heart function tests before and after receiving the minibody.

-Participants will return the next day for the PET scan.
+Participants may have a PET scan on the day of the Minibody and will return the next day for another PET scan.
 They will lie on a table that moves through a doughnut-shaped machine.
 This scan will take about 1 hour.

 Participants with PML may opt to repeat the minibody infusion and the PET scan within 6 months.